 This is no ordinary engineering apprenticeship.
-Our engineers are at the forefront of building and maintaining the Royal Navy’s fleet.
+Our engineers are at the forefront of maintaining the Royal Navy’s fleet.

-This varied and exciting programme covers trades including Mechanical, Electrical, Fabrication, CNC Machining, Pipefitting and Welding.
+This varied and exciting programme covers Mechanical, Electrical, Fabrication and Welding trades.
 You'll be assigned one of these trade routes to specialise in.

 You’ll be trained to use a variety of hand and machine tools whilst learning how to identify faults and return equipment to working condition.
 You’ll be involved in the installation, commissioning, maintenance and repair of a wide range of equipment including engines, pumps, valves and hydraulic equipment.
 You could even work on complex weapon systems and nuclear reactor systems.

-You’ll learn how to interpret electrical engineering drawings and specifications to rebuild strip, test and maintain a variety of electrical equipment and machinery.
-You’ll gain knowledge and understanding of the practical skills you’ll need to install, connect and assist in the commission of complex electrical circuits on projects like the Type 31 Frigate Programme, small ships and nuclear submarines.
-You will also support the daily running of the site by helping maintain a vast network of high and low voltage equipment, advanced robotic panel lines, and CNC machinery.
-You will have support from experienced trade professionals onsite who will help you develop your electrical skillset.
+You’ll learn how to use electrical engineering drawings and specifications to strip, rebuild, test and maintain a wide range of electrical equipment and machinery.
+You’ll gain knowledge and practical skills that will enable you to install, connect and assist in the commission of complex electrical circuits which could see you work on projects such as warships and nuclear submarines.
+You will also help to maintain the vast network of cables and machinery that is essential to the daily running of the site.

 You will manufacture a wide range of components and construct minor and major ship structures such as the hull, shell, deck, bulkheads, seats, frames and girders using a range of metals.
 You’ll be trained in outfitting steelwork components, including the installation of doors, auxiliary seating, ladders, hatches and platforms.
 You will also learn to tack weld using different welding processes and will be trained to use thermal cutting equipment, power tools and metalworking machinery.